Need a lift? Army helicopter helps with gondola construction at Steamboat Resort

 STEAMBOAT SPRINGS — People in town may have overheard the low rumble of a Black Hawk helicopter flying over Steamboat Resort early Friday morning.

-One concerned resident sent the Steamboat Pilot & Today a blurry image of Mount Werner, claiming the military aircraft could be a UFO.

-It was not an alien invasion, but the latest development in the resort’s new gondola project, which started in April.
+It was the latest development in the resort’s new gondola project, which started in April.
 The craft, a retired Army chopper owned by Timberline Helicopters, helped ground crews install 18 gondola towers along the upper portion of the lift, according to Dave Hunter, vice president of mountain operations at Steamboat Ski and Resort Corp.

 “I look at today as a check in a huge box,” Hunter said.
 “Ninety-nine percent of the line is up.”